pendle-finance/documentation/docs/reference/contracts/IPendleRouter.md

 **Returns:**<br />
 redeemedAmount — amount that was redeemed.<br />
 amountRenewed — amount that was renewed.<br />
-ot — address of the new OT token.<br />
+ot — address of the new OT.<br />
-xyt — address of the new YT token.<br />
+xyt — address of the new YT.<br />
 amountTokenMinted — amount of LP tokens minted.

 <br />